Laws & Policies

 Additionally, each national park in the system has at least one law, called its Enabling Legislation, which deals specifically with that park.
 Such legislation offers general guidance about managing the park, but doesn't usually address specific issues.

 Park superintendents have been given authority to establish certain rules within a park.
 Collectively known as the Superintendent's Compendium, these rules cover items such as long and short-term closures, limits on public uses, preservation of resources, fishing, camping and speed limits.
+There is an amendment to the Superintendent's Compendium concerning unmanned aircraft.

 The park's General Management Plan sets a course for managing the park over a period of 10-20 years.
 This document is prepared with input from those who often know the park best - its visitors.